adamhill/ArchitecturalKatas-2023/README.md

 ## 3.3 Architecture Style Proposed

 Based on the architectural characteristics we've identified, we suggest a combination of **Modular Monolith**, **Micro kernel**, and **Event-Driven** architectures to build the application.
+See the image below with the mapping between architecture characteristics mentioned above and the Architecture Styles proposed in this solution.
 In this approach, we organize the different aspects of the functionalities into modules and one of these modules uses micro-kernel design.
 Each of these modules has its own well defined API's that serve as a way for them to communicate with one another and the user interface components.
 In addition, to address the neal-real time communication request of this problem and its contraint of uncertain internet access, the event-driven architecture can sucessfully address the needs.
 This setup makes sure that the application is well-structured and can efficiently work with different integrations to support the business requirements.

 ![Architecture Style](figures/ArchitectureStyle.png "Architecture Style")

 ## 3.4 Other Considerations

 Additionally, we recognize the importance of the system's ability to adapt and grow, especially when some users in the Wildlife AI's open-source community require more resources than others.
 In situations like these, as business needs change, the system should be capable of supporting growth by seamlessly scaling, potentially moving one or more services outside of the (modular-monolithic) application ecosystem to microservices.
 This flexibility guarantees that Wildlife AI's technical setup stays in sync with user's growing mission and operational requirements.

 # 4. Domain Design